pj90/test2/README.md

 # Practice your Git and GitHub exercises here.

-There are two files 'file1.txt' and 'file2.txt' in the master branch.
+There are two files 'word.txt' and 'number.txt' in the master branch.

 # Getting started